Block-Farms/Chainlink-Public-Jobs/Avalanche-Mainnet/Get Bytes/README.md

 ## Deploying the Requesting Smart Contract & Getting your first data delivered:
 [1] Go to [Remix.org](https://remix.ethereum.org/)

-[2] Login to Metamask, and ensure the network currently used is avax Mainnet.
+[2] Login to Metamask, and ensure the network currently used is Avax Mainnet.

 [3] Copy & Paste the entire contents of `Get > Bytes.sol` from this directory